Microbial Bioactives

 Notably, the forest plots reveal that studies conducted in more complex, multi-actor systems tend to show larger effect sizes.
 This pattern aligns with established evidence that information asymmetry and coordination failures intensify as supply chains and production networks grow more fragmented.
 In such contexts, decentralized and immutable data systems appear particularly effective at mitigating risk and uncertainty.
 Conversely, smaller effect sizes in simpler systems suggest diminishing marginal returns where baseline transparency is already relatively high.
 This gradient in effect sizes enhances the interpretability of the results and supports their theoretical plausibility.

 The funnel plots (Figure 2, Figure 4) complement these findings by assessing potential publication bias and small-study effects.
 Overall, the funnel plots display a largely symmetrical distribution of studies around the pooled effect size, particularly for the primary outcomes related to traceability and risk reduction.
 This symmetry suggests a low likelihood of substantial publication bias, indicating that both larger and smaller studies report effects consistent with the overall trend.
 The absence of pronounced asymmetry strengthens confidence in the validity of the pooled estimates and reduces concern that the observed benefits are overstated due to selective reporting.
-Regression estimates presented in Table 3 confirm that founder experience, platform orientation, government R&D funding, and number of strategic alliances are associated with reduced hazard rates for firm exit.
+Regression estimates confirm that founder experience, platform orientation, government R&D funding, and the number of strategic alliances are associated with reduced hazard rates for firm exit.
 Negative coefficients indicate higher survival probability.

 Some degree of scatter is evident in the lower portion of the funnel plots, which is expected given the inclusion of smaller studies and pilot implementations.
 Importantly, this dispersion does not show a systematic skew toward positive or negative findings.
 Instead, it reflects natural variability in methodological quality, sample size, and contextual factors.
 In interdisciplinary research areas where emerging technologies are still being adopted, such variability is common and does not necessarily indicate bias.
 Rather, it underscores the importance of cautious interpretation and the value of aggregating evidence through meta-analysis.